 The PCO or NHS England must be informed in writing of the request and the removal will not take effect until the eighth day after the request is received by the PCO or NHS England or, if the practice is treating the patient at intervals of less than seven days, eight days after treatment ceases unless the patient is accepted by, allocated or assigned to another practice sooner than this.
 The patient is always notified by the PCO or NHS England.
 There is an exception to this: immediate removal on the grounds of violence e.g. when the police are involved.

 Whilst some removals might occur because of disagreement between the practice or individual health professionals, and patients, there are also cases where the practice requests removal because they have become aware that the patient has moved to an address which is outside their practice area.
 This is necessary because otherwise the practice may still be under an obligation to visit the patient when medically necessary at a location outside their practice area.
-In such cases, patients are given a thirty-day time limit to make alternative arrangements before removal by the PCO or NHS England.
+In such cases, the usual rule will apply that the patient will be removed from the practice list as soon as the PCO is notified that the patient is registered with another practice, or will be removed from the practice list on the eighth day after the PCO is notified of the request for removal.

 Patients also have a right to change their practice.
 They are not required to give their reasons, nor is there any period of notice or requirement to notify the practice.